Commercial Truck Insurance Requirements Explained

 Commercial Driver’s License (CDL)

-Truck drivers are required to have an active CDL to operate commercial trucks.
+Truck drivers are required to have an active CDL to operate commercial trucks, same with fulfilling insurance requirements.
 This license is awarded only to professional drivers who pass a series of exams administered by the state in relation to the type of vehicle they are operating.
 When you apply for commercial truck insurance, you need to submit a list that details your truck drivers’ names, licenses, types of vehicles driven, and other relevant information for the insurance provider to customize a truck insurance policy that works best for your business.

 This means your MC and DOT numbers are updated and active.
 If you are hauling items interstate or are working for-hire to move someone else’s property, you need an MC number.
 However, if your trucking company also operates intrastate and hauls owned construction equipment and property, you need a DOT number.
 Both numbers are regulated by the Federal Motor Carrier Safety Administration (FMCSA).